 Still, other codependents withdraw from people, rather than risk abandonment.
 People judge themselves based upon their erroneous beliefs and imagine others are judging them, too.
 Sometimes, in marital therapy, I witness one spouse claim that the other is criticizing him or her when that isn’t the case.
 In fact, amazingly, this can even happen when the so-called “critical” words are in fact complementary!

 Similarly, many of us have repeated relationships with men or women who are physically or emotionally unavailable.
 We don’t feel that we deserve to be loved on a consistent basis.
 The unconscious belief is that “I have to win someone’s love for it to mean anything.”
-There may be opportunities for a relationship with someone loving and available, but we’re not interested.
+There may be opportunities for a relationship with someone who is loving and available, but we’re not interested.
 Instead, we’re excited about someone whose love we have to earn for it to count.
-We repeat a cycle of abandonment and rejection.
+As a consequence, we repeat a cycle of abandonment and rejection.

 Some distancers just like the pursuit to validate their worth.
 Once the object of affection succumbs, they lose interest and start the cycle all over again with someone new.
-They’re really afraid of intimacy and being known too well, which in their mind risks rejection.
+Both pursuers and distancers are really afraid of intimacy and being known too well, which in their mind risks rejection.
+Underneath are feelings of emptiness.

 When we grow up with the message that we shouldn’t feel a certain way or it’s unsafe to express certain feelings, we start to believe it.
 An example is being told not to get too excited, being punished for anger, having our distress or sadness ignored.
 Some shaming parents will tell their child not to cry, “or I’ll give you something to cry about.”